joannakl/ossd/_includes/daily/week2.markdown

 - [Mozilla Community Participation Guidelines](https://www.mozilla.org/about/governance/policies/participation/)
 - Google's Go [Code of Conduct](https://golang.org/conduct)

-Group activity about code of conduct documents.
+(Group) Activity about code of conduct documents.

 - Follow the instructions and links in the [Code of Conduct Activity](https://github.com/joannakl/ossd_materials/blob/master/activities/code_of_conduct_activity.md).
 Have a discussion with your group about the questions posed in the activity.